How to Create and Use a Marketing Campaign Plan Template

 A Marketing Campaign Plan Template: The Building Blocks of Your Marketing Plan

-Once you have your template in place, you should be able to apply it in multiple instances, whenever you’re developing a new marketing campaign plan.
-Your campaign plans may vary, but generally speaking, they will involve all the following pieces:
+Once you have your marketing campaign template in place, you should be able to apply it in multiple instances, whenever you’re developing a new marketing campaign plan.
+Most campaigns involve all the following pieces:

 - Marketing Goals